Skip to Main Content

 Survival

-Moths are known creatures of deception.
-At every stage of their life, moths use tactics like mimicking and camouflage to ensure survival.
-Many can mimic the native plants of their region, like the Carpenter Moth’s ability to mimic a bark texture.
-Another common example is that night-flying moths will often present darker colors on their wings to prevent being seen as well by predators.
-Some night-flying moth species have colored undersides of wings to flash as warning colors to startle away predators.
+Another common example is that night-flying moths will often have darker colors on their wings to prevent being seen by predators.
+Some night-flying moth species have colorful undersides on their wings to flash as warning colors to startle away predators.

 Source: Carter, David J., and Frank Greenaway.
 Butterflies and Moths.
 Dorling Kindersley, 2000.